A short overview for those of you who just want some quick suggestions – These are our top picks for the Best Laptops for Video Editing:

 The High-Performance Choice:

-The Gigabyte AERO 15-X9-RT5P 15″ Thin Bezel FHD Laptop houses the best components that you can come by in a Laptop while still being reasonably slim and lightweight.
+The Gigabyte AERO 15 OLED 15,6″ Laptop houses some of the best components that you can come by in a Laptop while still being reasonably slim and lightweight.

-It sports an Intel i9-8950HK CPU with 6 Cores / 12 Threads, that clock up to 4.9GHz for excellent real-time Timeline Editing Performance even with some of the most complex projects.
-Rendering out your Project to an encoded Video File doesn’t get any faster on a Laptop.
+It sports an Intel i9-10980HK CPU with 8 Cores / 16 Threads, that clock up to a whopping 5.3GHz for excellent real-time Timeline Editing Performance even with some of the most complex projects.
+Rendering out your Project to an encoded Video File doesn’t get much faster on a Laptop.

-32GB of RAM and a 1TB Intel 760P NVMe SSD make reading and caching of your Project Footage an extremely fast experience and the SSD lets you save quite some Data before having to add additional external Drives.
+32GB of RAM and a 1TB SSD make reading and caching of your Project Footage an extremely fast experience and the SSD lets you save quite some Data before having to add additional external Drives.

-The newest Nvidia RTX 2070 Graphics Card generation is built into the Laptop, accelerating your Viewport Speed and Effects calculation.
+The Nvidia RTX 2070 Super Graphics Card comes with this Laptop, accelerating your Viewport Speed and Effects calculation.

-It very surprisingly weighs only 4.5 pounds and has an in-built SD-Card Reader.
+It very surprisingly weighs only around 4.4 pounds and has an in-built SD-Card Reader.
 Additional Ports include an RJ-45 Lan Connector, 2x USB 3.1 Gen 1, 1x USB 3.1 Gen 2, 1x Thunderbolt 3 Type-C USB 3.1, HDMI and Display Port and a combo Audio Jack.

 Why does it say “Gaming Laptop” everywhere I look?
 I want to do some serious work!